 A game like SimCity could be invaluable for people who have anxiety.
-A game that’s always on, always living, and there’s always things to do.
+A game that’s always on, always living, and there are always things to do.
 I can think of many people who suffer from different forms of anxiety that would welcome a game like this because of what it offers 24 hours a day whenever they need either distraction or relaxation.

 The problem is that those people who look at the negative reviews elsewhere might miss this game because they’re reading a review that was rushed and done without reviewing the entire game.

 That’s not to say that I think this game is great for people with anxiety, I honestly don’t know because the game isn’t stable enough to do my review yet.

 Sure wish the other reviewers could say the same.